How to Care for Cast Iron Cookware

 The Proper Way To Use Cast Iron

 You need to get your pan hot before adding any food to it otherwise, chances are it will stick.
 I like to make sure mine has sufficient butter, coconut oil, or olive oil for the job I am doing.
 I keep mine on the medium setting and I have a gas stove just to give you an idea of the heating aspect of these pans.
 Sometimes I do lower the heat down for simmers as these pans tend to heat up nicely and hold that heat.
+Before using the pan, it should have a sleek, shiny black surface indicating it has been properly seasoned in the first place.

 Use Enough Fat